-The attorneys at Wingate, Russotti, Shapiro & Halperin, LLP have over two decades of experience handling cases for workers and families of workers in the construction industry.
-They understand that if you have been injured in a fall from a scaffold, you will be faced with costly medical bills, loss of present and future income, and a long and painful period of recovery.
-For a free consultation, call us at (212) 986-7353.
+Attorneys at Wingate, Russotti, Shapiro & Halperin, LLP have more than 50 years of experience handling cases for workers and families of workers in the construction industry.
+We understand that if you have been injured in a fall from a scaffold, you will be faced with costly medical bills, loss of present and future income, and a long and painful period of recovery.

-There are many ways in which scaffolds can experience structural failure and they are all connected to human error.
-They include the following:
+There are many ways in which structural failure can occur with scaffolds, and they are all connected to human error.
+Common causes of scaffold accidents include the following:

-- Scaffolding is not kept in good condition; and
+- Scaffolding is not kept in good condition.

 - Scaffolding has not been adequately tested.

 All of the above can lead to scaffolding collapse, failure, and deterioration.
-Accidents can also occur due to slippery or loose scaffolding.
+Accidents can also be caused by slippery or loose scaffolding.

-There are special Labor Laws & established in New York State that give workers the right to expect a safe working environment and, if they suffer an injury due to negligence, compensation for the damages.
-The specific provisions which address worker issues are:
+Special labor laws established in New York State give workers the right to expect a safe working environment.
+If they suffer injury due to negligence, workers are entitled to compensation for their damages.
+These specific provisions address worker issues:

-- Section 200: Requires employers and contractors, along with their agents, to provide a safe working environment for employees.
+- Section 200: Requires employers and contractors and their agents to provide a safe working environment for employees.
 This provision also holds them liable in a workplace injury incident.